 Gregor Matvos is a Howard Berolzheimer Chair in Finance at the Kellogg School of Management, Northwestern University.
-He is a Research Associate in the Corporate Finance group at the National Bureau of Economic Research, serves as an Editor of Review of Corporate Financial Studies, and as an Associate Editor at The Journal of Finance.
-He was previously an Associate Editor at Management Science.
-Matvos is interested in issues related financial intermediation, household finance, and corporate finance.
-His papers in these areas have been published in several journals, including the American Economic Review, the Journal of Political Economy, the Journal of Finance, the Journal of Financial Economics, and the Review of Financial Studies.
+He is a Research Associate at the National Bureau of Economic Research, serves as an Editor of The Review of Financial Studies, and is a former Editor of The Review of Corporate Financial Studies and former Associate Editor at The Journal of Finance and Management Science.
+His papers in these areas have been published in several journals, including the American Economic Review, the Journal of Political Economy, Econometrica, Review of Economic Studies, the Journal of Finance, the Journal of Financial Economics, and the Review of Financial Studies.
 His research has been featured in major media, including Bloomberg, the Economist, the Financial Times, the New York Times, and the Wall Street Journal and has had a direct impact on how regulators supervise financial institutions.
+His recent paper on the fragility of the U.S. banking system is the most downloaded paper in finance in the last 20 years on SSRN.
 Born and raised in Slovenia, Matvos earned a Bachelor of Arts in Economics and PhD in Business Economics from Harvard University.

 Financial intermediation, household finance, real estate, corporate finance